Comparison of theory and experiment for radiative characteristics in neutral thulium: Experiment

 For $^{169}$Tm the nuclear spin is I = $1/2$, hence the Tm lines consist of two strong and one or two, usually about 20 times weaker, hyperfine (hf) components.
 The observed hf splitting for most lines is small when compared to the line width determined by the Doppler broadening in the hollow cathode lamp and by the apparatus function of the FT spectrometer.
 Accordingly, for most of the analyzed lines the hf components were partially or completely overlapped, see Fig.~\ref{fig:hf_int}.

-The line intensity was represented as a sum of the two strongest hf components.
+The line intensity was represented as the sum of the two strongest hf components.
 Since we deal only with relative intensities in the branches with a common upper state level, excluding weaker hf components from intensity analysis introduces a negligible error.
 The intensity of hf components was determined by a fitting procedure to reproduce the recorded line profile.
-Each hf component was represented by the Voigt function with a frequency-dependent full width at half maximum being about \numrange{0.04}{0.05}~cm$^{-1}$.
-The intensity ratio of the two strongest hf components was kept fixed at the expected theoretical value dependent on the total angular momenta of the levels.
+Each hf component was represented by a Voigt function with the frequency-dependent full width at half maximum being about \numrange{0.04}{0.05}~cm$^{-1}$.
+The intensity ratio of the two strongest hf components was kept fixed at the expected theoretical value, which depends \st{dependent} on the total angular momenta of the levels.
 As is seen from Fig.~\ref{fig:hf_int}, only intensities of the strongest components have been fitted.

 Finally, the averaged intensity branching ratios were corrected according to the spectral sensitivity of the registration system, which consists of the FT spectrometer, including the beam-splitter, photomultiplier tube, output window of the HC lamp, and focusing lenses.
-Analysis of relative intensity distributions of Ar lines simultaneously recorded in our spectra and their comparison with branching ratios reported in Ref.~\cite{wha_93} has confirmed that in the range from about \num{16000}~cm$^{-1}$ to \num{25000}~cm$^{-1}$ the sensitivity is practically independent of frequency.
-Below \num{16000}~cm$^{-1}$ the sensitivity gradually diminishes and for respective corrections in this range we have used the spectral sensitivity curve from Ref.~\cite{kli_12}.
+To determine the spectral sensitivity function of our system in the visible range, we used as a reference the branching ratios of transition probabilities of Ar discharge emission lines from a common upper level reported in Ref.~\cite{wha_93}.
+Overall, sixteen branches from Ref.~\cite{wha_93}, containing 98 Ar lines, were selected.
+We have determined the relative intensity distributions for these branches in the spectra recorded in the present Tm experiment in an Ar-HC discharge, as well as in the Ar spectra recorded during our previous studies of other elements; see, for example, Ref.~\cite{Ozdalgic_2019} for Ho and Ref.~\cite{Guzelcimen_2014} for V. The obtained branching ratios were averaged over more than 20 such spectra thus diminishing the statistical error below 5\% for most of transitions.
+Note that in Ref.~\cite{wha_93} the statistical error for 57 transitions does not exceed 5\%, while for 32 transitions the error spreads from 6\% to about 20\%.
+Comparison of our ratio data with Ref.~\cite{wha_93} has shown that in the range from about \num{16000}~cm$^{-1}$ to \num{25000}~cm$^{-1}$ the sensitivity is practically independent of frequency.
+However, some tiny diminishing of the sensitivity towards lower frequencies cannot be excluded.
+Below \num{16000}~cm$^{-1}$ the sensitivity gradually diminishes, and for respective corrections in this range, we have used the spectral sensitivity curve from Ref.~\cite{kli_12}.